solashR/fibrkomat/README.md

 - ./fibrkomat.py company_number user_number password

 ## warnings
-- the client override any previous filled hours in the relevant month
 - the client doesn't commit the month, just fill the working hours for all days

 ## cli